MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-fxconnect-data.md

 description: "Admins can set up a connector to import and archive data from Globanet FX Connect in Microsoft 365.
 This connector lets you archive data from third-party data sources in Microsoft 365 so you can use compliance features such as legal hold, content search, and retention policies to manage your organization's third-party data."
 ---

-# Set up a connector to archive FX Connect data
+# Set up a connector to archive FX Connect data (preview)

 Use a Globanet connector in the Microsoft 365 compliance center to import and archive data from the FX Connect collaboration platform to user mailboxes in your Microsoft 365 organization.
 Globanet provides an [FX Connect](https://globanet.com/fx-connect/) connector that is configured to capture FX Connect items and import those items to Microsoft 365.
 The connector converts the content from FX Connect, such as  trades, messages, and other details from your organization's FX Connect account, to an email message format and then imports those items to the user's mailbox in Microsoft 365.